mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 38.2.8.9

-#### Persons Who Identify as Transgender
+#### Individuals Who Identify as Transgender

-A transgender person may be baptized and confirmed if he or she is not pursuing elective medical or surgical intervention to attempt to transition to the opposite of his or her biological sex at birth (“sex reassignment”).

-Mission presidents should counsel with the Area Presidency to address individual situations with sensitivity and Christlike love.
+Baptism and confirmation are received according to a person’s biological sex at birth.
+Worthy individuals who do not pursue surgical, medical, or social transition away from their biological sex at birth may be baptized and confirmed.
+(For a definition of social transition, see [38.6.23](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number118-p836#title_number118).)

+Any exception to this policy requires the approval of the First Presidency.
+To request approval, the mission president, or the stake president for an eight-year-old, interviews the person.
+If he finds the person to be worthy and if he recommends baptism and confirmation, he submits a request for approval to the First Presidency using LCR.

-A person who has completed sex reassignment through elective medical or surgical intervention must have First Presidency approval to be baptized.
-The mission president may request this approval if he has interviewed the person, found him or her to be otherwise worthy, and can recommend baptism.
-The person will not be able to receive the priesthood, a temple recommend, or some Church callings.
-However, he or she can participate in the Church in other ways.
+If the First Presidency approves baptism and confirmation, the person will not be able to receive the priesthood, a temple recommend, or some Church callings while transitioned.
+However, the individual may participate in the Church in other ways.

+Individuals who have taken steps to transition and then transition back to their biological sex at birth and are worthy and committed to keeping God’s commandments may be baptized and confirmed.

+Mission presidents, or stake presidents for an eight-year-old, address individual circumstances with sensitivity and Christlike love.
+They seek counsel from the Area Presidency.

 For more information, see [38.6.23](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number118-p836#title_number118).